mharen/mharen.github.io/blog/2010/2010-10-konami-code-in-js.md

 <h4>Something Cool</h4>

-A <a href="http://konamicodesites.com/">lot of sites</a> do neat things for this code.
+A [lot of sites](http://konamicodesites.com/) do neat things for this code.
 My take on it will involve Ninja, just like Google Reader, but I'll put a different spin on it.
 Here's the code:

 <blockquote>